About Pigeon River School

 7:45 a.m. - 4:15 p.m.

 Please call our school office at (920) 459-3563 to set up a tour.
-For our students' safety, visitors are required to enter through the main doors, sign in at the office, and obtain a visitor's pass.
-The visitor's pass should be displayed throughout your visit to make it clear that you are an authorized visitor.
+For the safety of our students, visitors are required to enter through the main doors, sign in at the office, and obtain a visitor's pass.
+The visitor's pass should be displayed throughout your visit to clearly indicate that you are an authorized visitor.

 State Report Card